 Returns a collection of the devices services and possibly their available capabilities.
 The returned capability response message is untyped to allow future addition of services, service revisions and service capabilities.
+All returned service capabilities shall be structured by different namespaces which are supported by a device.

 A device shall implement this method if any of the ONVIF compliant services implements the GetServiceCapabilities.
+For making sure about the structure of GetServices response with capabilities, please refer to Annex C.

 GetServices Access Class: PRE_AUTH

 Message name Description

-GetServicesRequest The message contains a request for all services in the device and possibly the capabilities for each service.
-If the Boolean IncludeCapability is set, then the response shall include the services capabilities.
+GetServicesRequest The message contains a request for possibly the capabilities for each ser IncludeCapability is set, then the res capabilities. vice.
+If the Boolean

 GetServicesResponse The capability response message co about the services. tt:ServiceList [1][unbounded] ontains the requested information

 Fault codes Description

 No command specific faults!